Does the shape and size of my penis really matter? Can I have sex?

 It can be helpful to talk with the specialist urology nurse or a psychologist if you feel concerned with any scarring.
 Some people go and see a sex therapist and can find this very valuable.
 Others of us have gotten in touch with support groups.
 There are many places to find the answers you are looking for and connect with others who have had similar concerns.

 As this site develops, we will put together more information on this for guys facing these questions.
-Meanwhile, do email us (firstname.lastname@example.org) your questions and check out this and this website for (some) answers!
+Meanwhile, do email us (firstname.lastname@example.org) your questions and check out this website for (some) answers!